groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/spreadsheet-metadata/update-inspection-properties-spreadsheets/_index.md

 weight: 16
 url: /net/spreadsheet-metadata/update-inspection-properties-spreadsheets/
 ---

+# Update Inspection Properties in Spreadsheets using .NET

 ## Introduction
 In this tutorial, we'll explore how to use GroupDocs.Metadata for .NET to update inspection properties in spreadsheets.
 GroupDocs.Metadata is a powerful API that allows you to work with metadata associated with various document formats, including spreadsheets.
 We'll focus specifically on clearing comments, digital signatures, and hidden sheets from a spreadsheet using .NET.
 ## Prerequisites